Company

 Global Reporting Initiative and Sustainability Accounting Standards Board Standards

-Macquarie’s FY2024 ESG disclosures have been prepared with reference to the Global Reporting Initiative (GRI) Standards and are complemented by selected Sustainability Accounting Standards Board (SASB) Standards and accounting metrics.
+Macquarie’s FY2024 ESG disclosures have been prepared with reference to the Global Reporting Initiative (GRI) Standards and are complemented by selected Sustainability Accounting Standards Board (SASB) Standards.

 Taskforce on Scaling Voluntary Carbon Markets (TSVCM)